spork-it/spork-lang/README.md

 *  **Not a Python Replacement:** The runtime of Spork _is_ Python.
 *  **Not a new VM or JIT:** Spork compiles to Python AST and runs on CPython.
 *  **Not an abstraction over Python:** Spork embraces Python rather than hiding it.
-*  **Not a strict clone of Clojure:** Sporks ideas rhyme but we still try our best to be "Pythonic".
+*  **Not a strict clone of Clojure:** Spork's ideas rhyme but we still try our best to be "Pythonic".
+*  **Not a fork of Hy:** While both are Lisps on Python, Spork has a different design philosophy.

 ## Philosophy